aperezmanr/PRA-Visualizacion-Accidentes/README.md

 The division of these exercises will be based on:

-1. Selection of the dataset and brief description of it 2.
+1. Selection of the dataset and brief description of it.

 2. Elaboration of the visualization of the objectives of the same.